 - Try different flavors of miso.

 Serving as a sandwich filling

 This miso carrot salad also works as a sandwich filling.
 To serve it as a topping for everything from burgers and sandwiches to glory bowls, allow it to marinate for at least 2 hours before serving.
 This will ensure that the flavors are blended and the carrots are nicely softened.Print

 This carrot miso salad is beautiful and delicious.
-It’s perfect as a potluck dish because the flavours continue to improve over time.
+It’s perfect for potlucks and barbecues because it’s mayonnaise-free and the flavor improves with time.

 - Prep Time: 10 mins

 - Category: Salad